cuongpiger/kolla-ansible/doc/source/contributor/vagrant-dev-env.rst

    sudo kolla-ansible deploy

+.. end

-To deploy **multinode**:
+To deploy multinode:

-Ensure that the nodes deployed by Vagrant match those specified in the inventory file:
-``/usr/share/kolla-ansible/ansible/inventory/multinode``.

 For Centos 7: